-Over the next 5 years, ADAS penetration rates in new cars are expected to increase significantly driven primarily by changes in safety rating scoring and lower cost of sensors or implementation.
+ADAS penetration rates in new cars will increase significantly over the next 5 years driven primarily by changes in safety rating scoring and lower cost of sensors or implementation.
 Leading automotive suppliers expect that this will boost their revenues from ADAS and contribute significantly to their profitability as software plays an increasingly important role in the automotive industry.

 Our research examines the rankings and market shares of ADAS hardware component suppliers (radar, cameras, Lidar, ultrasonic sensors) in 2014-15 by ADAS revenues and provides forecasts for 2016-2020.

 Today, mid-way through 2016, Level 2 driving and parking features are available on the road from leading premium brands BMW (2017MY 7-series), Mercedes-Benz (2017MY E-class) and Tesla (Model S and X).
 What is more, both Volvo and Audi offer L2 driving features-but only Level 1 parking features- which enable convenience but require that the driver is ”always in the loop”, i.e. constantly monitoring the road and ready to take control immediately.

 However, 2017 will see Audi becoming the first to introduce Level 3 driving features, which enable the vehicle to take control of steering, accelerating/braking, as well as monitoring the road.
 Therefore, the driver can be distracted but needs to be awake or alert to back-up the system.
 Also, by 2020, advanced car markets, such as Europe, North America and Japan, will have transitioned to Level 3 and the first C-segment car with L3 will be unveiled.

 Changes in safety rating scoring, as well as new safety requirements, push car OEMs to fit ADAS as standard equipment